Character Description: 6 Tips from Stephen King's Memoir

 What a feast of physical details!
 Yet any thoughtful reader can link this list of physical traits to the character's personality.

-Twain doesn’t just exposit Pap’s hair color—he gushes with physical descriptions that evoke the man’s backstory of poverty, unkempt living, and cruelty.
+Twain doesn't just state Pap's hair color—he uses physical descriptions that evoke the man's backstory of poverty, unkempt living, and cruelty.

 These imagery fills the reader's mind with the same dread that the narrator and protagonist feels upon seeing him.
 Our first impression is one of disgust, and even horror.

 Great character description brings fictional characters into vivid reality.
-In this passage from a master, Pap is drawn with perfect precision, just by his grotesque physical appearance.
+In this passage, Pap is drawn with perfect precision, just by his grotesque physical appearance.

 If I have read a lot of stories, I will know how much description is just enough.